Skip to content

 OPENARCH - Open archives for social science research in Widening countries

-The EUI Widening Europe Programme initiative, backed by contributions from the European Union and EUI Contracting States, is designed to strengthen internationalisation, competitiveness, and quality in research in the so-called Widening countries, and thus foster a more cohesive European Higher Education and Research area.
+This project has received funding via the EUI Widening Programme call 2024.
+The EUI Widening Europe Programme initiative, backed by contributions from the European Union and EUI Contracting States, is designed to strengthen internationalisation, competitiveness, and quality in research in Widening countries, and thus foster a more cohesive European Higher Education and Research area.

 Archives play a key role for academic research in the social sciences.
 They preserve primary sources produced by public institutions and shape research through the availability and accessibility of these sources.

-Public archives in the European Union have some common ethical principles on open, equal and inclusive access to archives of public institutions.
+Public archives in the European Union have some common ethical principles on open, equal, and inclusive access to archives of public institutions.
 Considering their specific role in transparent and accountable governance, archives manage and preserve trustworthy primary sources and make these available according to common legal and ethical standards, regulatory and legal frameworks under EU and national law, and in response to the citizens’ right to information.

 After 1989 an intensive discussion about the function and philosophy of archives in democratic societies began, while the political change did not per se lead to the modernisation of the legal system and archival practice, which were instead longer and unfinished processes.
 Archives of widening countries, therefore, still today have different legal frameworks, strategies and practices on the accessibility of archives to scholars and the public.